convertigo/convertigo-doc/operating-guide/installing-convertigo-server/index.md

 -Dconvertigo.cems.user_workspace_path| Convertigo workspace path<br>Example:<br>_-Dconvertigo.cems.user_workspace_path=<br>/home/convertigoMobilityPlatform/convertigo_<br>[More information on this parameter](../appendixes/#convertigo-workspace)
 -Dconvertigo.cems.global_symbols_file| By default the symbols file is located in the ``<absolute_path_to_the_convertigo_workspace_directory>/configuration`` and is named _global_symbols.properties_.
 With this option, it is possible to specify a different path and name.<br>Example:<br>_-Dconvertigo.cems.global_symbols_file=<br>/opt/convertigo79/global_symbols_Company.properties_<br>[More information on this parameter](../using-convertigo-administration-console/#global-symbols)

-All the configuration parameters in the convertigo administration console can be set when launching convertigo.<br>
+All the configuration parameters in the Convertigo administration console can be set when launching Convertigo.<br>
 [Find complete list of Convertigo Java System Properties on this link](../appendixes/#list-of-convertigo-java-system-properties).

 ### Convertigo docker images